Bloooooooooob/Bailey-GitHub-Playground/navigation/submenu/metals.md

 title: Metals
 permalink: /elements/metals/
 ---
-<button>What did the 30th element say when someone told it to drop out of school?</button> What did the 30th element say when someone told it to drop out of school?
+<button>What did the 30th element say when someone told it to drop out of school?</button>

 I don't zinc that's a very good idea!